Notice to holders of Swedish Depositary Receipts ("SDR´s")

-The Board of Directors proposes that Gunnar Johansson be elected Chairman of the Meeting.
+The Nomination Committee proposes that Gunnar Johansson be elected Chairman of the Meeting.

-The 2008 options are to be issued after the release of the interim report from the first quarter 2008 and subsequently after each quarter during the year, at the discretion of the Board.
-These options will constitute the fourth series of four within Unibet´s share option scheme.
+The 2009 options are to be issued after the release of the interim report from the second quarter 2009 and subsequently after each quarter during the year, at the discretion of the Board.
+These options will constitute the fifth series of five within the Option Scheme.

-Each option shall entitle the holder to subscribe for one share with a nominal amount of 0.5p each.
+Each option shall entitle the holder to subscribe for one share with a nominal value of GBP 0.005 each in the capital of the Company.
 The exercise price for these options shall correspond to 110 percent of the average market value of the Unibet share during a 5 day period prior to the decision to issue the options.
-The newly issued options will entitle the holder to subscribe for a share in the company at either June 1, 2011 to June 15, 2011 or November 1, 2011 to November 15, 2011.
-The options will be issued to employees in the group management of Unibet.
+The newly issued options will entitle the holder to subscribe for a share in the company between either June 1 and June 15, 2012, November 1 and November 15, 2012 or June 1 and June 15, 2013.
+The options will be issued to senior management and key employees at Unibet.

-The right to exercise the granted options will be conditional upon the holder remaining an employee of Unibet for at least three years, up to the time when the options are exercised, and on the achievement of a number of financial goals for 2008.
-The financial goals will be set by the board, which will also determine whether the goals were met or not at the end of each year.
+The right to exercise the granted options will generally be conditional upon the holder remaining employed with Unibet for at least three years, up to the time when the options are exercised, and on the achievement of a number of financial goals for 2009.
+The financial goals will be set by the board, which will also determine whether the goals were met.

 Since the number of options that become exercisable depends upon the company´s performance during the term of the options, it is difficult to forecast the actual dilution resulting from the options.
-If 400,000 options are granted in 2008 and are exercised, the increase in the company´s share capital will be GBP 2,000, corresponding to 1.4% of the share capital after dilution.
-Also considering previously issued options, the aggregate dilution amounts to 2.8% of the share capital.
+If 300,000 options are granted in 2009 and are exercised, the increase in the company´s share capital will be GBP 1,500, corresponding to 1.1 per cent of the share capital after dilution.
+Also considering previously issued options, the aggregate dilution amounts to 3.0 per cent of the share capital.

-The purpose with the proposed plan is to retain and recruit key individuals to the group, as well as increasing the motivation of the employees.
+The purpose with this proposal is to retain and recruit key individuals to the group, as well as increasing the motivation of the employees.
 The board considers the proposed plan to be advantageous for the group and the company´s shareholders.

 Agenda item 10

-The Board of Directors proposes that a dividend of GBP 0.50 (equivalent to SEK 6.30 on 15 February 2008 exchange rates and payable in SEK) be declared to be paid to owners of shares/SDR´s as at 29th April 2008.
-A VPC record date 5th May is proposed.
-If the AGM approves, the dividend is expected to be distributed by VPC on 8th May 2008.
+The Board of Directors proposes that a dividend of GBP 0.23 (equivalent to SEK 2.75 on 10 February 2009 exchange rates and payable in SEK) be declared to be paid to owners of shares/SDR´s who are registered as at 13 May 2009.
+As record date at Euroclear Sweden AB (former VPC AB)is 18 May 2009 proposed.
+If the AGM approves, the dividend is expected to be distributed by Euroclear Sweden AB (former VPC AB) on 22 May 2009.
 For accounting purposes the rate of exchange to be used shall be the SEK-GBP rate prevalent on the date of payment.

 Agenda item 11